 Capital Improvement Initiative - Cross-Functional Collaboration for Project Delivery

 October 14, 2020.
-Link to session recording.
+Link to webinar recording.
 Link to presentation.

 This webinar discussed the steps MassDOT has taken to streamline project delivery from Procurement to Contractor Notice to Proceed (NTP), with the creation of four workstreams in partnership with MassDOT shared services divisions.
 The presentations and discussion focused on the Agile process, workstream operational structure, findings and accomplishments to date.